y1026/e2e-aws/README.md

 # e2e-aws
- This will be used to run e2e pipeline
+This repo contains the script for e2e